 Welcome to this week’s Research Roundup.
 These Friday posts aim to inform our readers about the many stories that relate to animal research each week.
 Do you have an animal research story we should include in next week’s Research Roundup?
 You can send it to us via our Facebook page or through the contact form on the website.

 - Gene-editing technique that scientists hope will cure cancer and all inherited disease found to have dangerous flaw.
 Crispr-Cas9 technology allows editing of a specific section of the genome.
 This has led scientists to explore its use in curing genetic diseases like muscular dystrophy and blindness and even curing cancer.
 A team of researchers in the US successfully used this technology to restore sight in mice.
-They then sequenced the entire genome of two of these animals and found that despite the mice appearing normal, hundreds of areas other than that targeted DNA sections were affected in some mice.
+They then sequenced the entire genome of three of these animals and found that despite the mice appearing normal, hundreds of areas other than that targeted DNA sections were affected in some mice.
 Typically a computer algorithm is used to identify areas of the genome that have the potential to be damaged and then those specific sections are examined.
 The result of this study shows that when using this technology for live animals, the entire genome needs to be sequenced in order to identify unintended mutations that may have occurred.
 One of the researchers, Professor Stephen Tsang, of Columbia University, said: “We hope our findings will encourage others to use whole-genome sequencing as a method to determine all the off-target effects of their Crispr techniques and study different versions for the safest, most accurate editing.”
 Researchers are confident that this technology is still medically beneficial but encourage others to be aware of the potential side effects, as with any medical intervention.
 This study was published in the journal Nature Methods.

 - Research on a specific brain connection brings us closer to understanding the neural code of “love”.
 Prairie voles are an interesting model species because,like humans, one of their mating/cohabitation styles is that of monogamy.
 Previous research has identified that brain chemicals such as dopamine and oxytocin, acting on the medial prefrontal cortex and the nucleus accumbens, co-occur with the formation of a monogamous pair bond in this species.
 In the present study, they found that the prefrontal cortex regulates the rhythmic oscillation of neurons in the nucleus accumbens — and it is this functional connection that leads to the formation of the pairbond.
 Moreover, using optogenetics, they were able to stimulate this connection during brief cohabitation with a mate — not long enough to facilitate pair bonding — and found that this was sufficient to induce a preference toward this mate.
 The results of this study lend insight to disorders which are associated with impaired social functioning such as autism.
 This study was published in Nature.